nirodg/dodo/README.md

 # Contribute

-In case you would like to contribute updating the documentation, improving the functionalities, reporting issues or fixing them please, you\`re more than welcome 😄 .
+In case you would like to contribute updating the documentation, improving the functionalities, reporting issues or fixing them please, you're more than welcome 😄 .
 However, please have a look to the already defined [contribute](/docs/CONTRIBUTING.md)'s guide

 # License